maciejrybaniec/eslint-config-architower/README.md

 ## How to use it?

-1.Add package & necessary dependencies (such as `ESlint` & `Prettier`) to your repository, for eg. with `pnpm` or your package manager of choice:
+1.Add package & necessary dependencies (such as `ESlint` & `Prettier`) to your repository, for, e.g. with `pnpm` or your package manager of choice:

 ```bash
 pnpm i -D eslint prettier eslint-config-architower